Clicky

 According to the National Social Anxiety Center, about 12% or 15 million people in America experience social anxiety at some point.
 Females are twice as likely to experience it than males, according to the Anxiety and Depression Association of America.

-The discomfort of being perceived as not just common fear or uneasiness; such fear may be too intense that it can affect simple daily activities, work, school, and your physical health.
+The discomfort of being perceived is not just a common fear or uneasiness; such fear may be so intense that it can affect simple daily activities, work, school, and your physical health.

 Physical symptoms, such as nausea, a rapid heart rate, sweating, and intense attacks, may ensue, especially while confronting a feared situation.